ghi-electronics/Documentation/software/tinyclr/tutorials/uart.md

 ---

 ## UART Settings
-We've expanded the available UART settings to better support serial protocols such as RS-485 and DMX.
+The UART settings are expanded to better support serial protocols such as RS-485 and DMX.
 Here's a complete list of the available settings:
 - BaudRate: Communication speed in bits per second.
 - DataBits: Number of data bits in each byte.
 Usually set to eight.
 - Parity: Parity bit setting.
 Disabled when set to `UartParity.None`.